Bastacyclop/Sparkle/README.md

 ## Overview

-*Currently Sparkle provides the following features:*
+*Currently, Sparkle provides the following features:*

 - Automatic implementation of Component trait
 - Helpers to implement systems with their own set of entity